rdkcentral/sc-repo-library/README.md

-# sc-repo-library
+# repo-library

-This is a library to standardize running repo commands used in the sc app.
+This library provides interface to Google's repo tool.